Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization

 \section{Abstract}

-Since the introduction of deep learning methods, pose estimation performance has increased drastically.
-Usually, large amounts of manually annotated training data are required for these networks to perform.
-While training on synthetic data can avoid the manual annotation, this introduces another obstacle.
-There is currently a large performance gap between methods trained on real and synthetic data.
-This paper introduces a new method, which bridges the gap between real and synthetically trained networks.
-As opposed to other methods, the network utilizes 3D point clouds.
-This allows both for domain randomization in 3D and to use neighboring geometric information during inference.
-Experiments on three large pose estimation benchmarks show that the presented method outperforms previous methods trained on synthetic data and achieves comparable---and sometimes superior---results to existing methods trained on real data.
+Since the introduction of modern deep learning methods for object pose estimation, test accuracy and efficiency has increased significantly.
+For training, however, large amounts of annotated training data are required for good performance.
+While the use of synthetic training data prevents the need for manual annotation, there is currently a large performance gap between methods trained on real and synthetic data.
+This paper introduces a new method, which bridges this gap.

+Most methods trained on synthetic data use 2D images, as domain randomization in 2D is more developed.
+To obtain precise poses, many of these methods perform a final refinement using 3D data.
+Our method integrates the 3D data into the network to increase the accuracy of the pose estimation.
+To allow for domain randomization in 3D, a sensor-based data augmentation has been developed.
+Additionally, we introduce the SparseEdge feature, which uses a wider search space during point cloud propagation to avoid relying on specific features without increasing run-time.

+Experiments on three large pose estimation benchmarks show that the presented method outperforms previous methods trained on synthetic data and achieves comparable results to existing methods trained on real data.